Last Updated on October 8, 2023

 Air purifiers are becoming a standard home device these days.
 In fact, more than 30 million Americans have one of these in their home.
-And due to the popularity, many issues regarding these devices have been popping up lately.
-Among them, the question of “why is my air purifier making noise” has been circling a lot.
+Due to their popularity, many issues regarding these devices have been popping up lately.
+The question of “Why is my air purifier making noise?” has been circling a lot among them.

 However, that is just the tip of the iceberg.
 There is so much to it!
 And if you want to know it all, you should continue reading!

 Different Noises That Air Purifiers Make

 When using HEPA air filters, the noise levels can be pretty loud when the air purifiers are doing a lot of work.
 On the other hand, when you have an ionic filtration unit on the device, it can operate at a considerably low level of noise.